The roof of your RV is one of its most integral features.

 RoofSeal Sealant Tape

-This is also the time where you want to replace any of the plywood roof foundation (if needed).
+This is also the time when you want to replace any of the plywood roof foundation (if needed).
 Watch the above video for tips on how to best do this.

 *Tip: Ensure that the deck of the camper’s roof is completely dry before you apply any glue.
 So if the deck is a bit wet from the cleaning process, give it ample time to dry before you apply any additional products.